ashishkumarsinghh/msgco/README.md

 # Application flow

-1. Register for the API.
+1. Register for the API. (not implemented)
 2. Send POST request with numbers Array, and message body.
 3. msgco service sends SMS to all the numbers provided.